Kuwait faces parliamentary deadlock after court ruling

 "The constitutional ruling today means that the government should resign immediately," Islamist MP Faisal al-Muslem wrote on Twitter, calling for new parliamentary elections.

-"This is a triumph of the will of the nation," Islamist MP Waleed al-Tabtabie said in a message to almost a quarter of a million followers on Twitter.
-Along with other members of the opposition, he has been calling for an elected government.
+"This is a triumph of the will of the nation," Islamist MP Waleed al-Tabtabie told almost a quarter of a million Twitter followers.

 The Constitutional Court angered protesters with a separate ruling earlier this year when it effectively dissolved the opposition-dominated parliament elected in February.

-The old, more government-tilted assembly that it reinstated has been unable to convene due to a boycott by mainly opposition MPs.
+The old, more government-friendly assembly that it reinstated has been unable to meet due to a boycott by MPs.
 Analysts say this means another dissolution is likely, with a new election this year or next.

 "The government's position has been partially compromised but this is unlikely to be a major event for the prime minister or the ruling family," said Ayham Kamel, a Middle East analyst at Eurasia Group.

-The decision puts pressure on the government but also on the opposition, according to Kristian Ulrichsen, research fellow on Gulf States at the London School of Economics.
+The decision puts pressure on the government but also on the opposition, said Kristian Ulrichsen, research fellow on Gulf States at the London School of Economics.

 "They will need to show the electorate that they have a viable way out of the impasse, rather than the rash of populist initiatives they focused on in the last parliament," he said.

-During their few months in power before parliament was dissolved, members of the opposition tried to pass legislation such as introducing the death penalty for blasphemy.
+During their few months in power before parliament was dissolved, members of the opposition tried to push through legislation such as introducing the death penalty for blasphemy and making all legislation comply with Islamic law.

-"Their focus was on anti-corruption legislation and on settling political scores," a Kuwait-based diplomat said.

-In April the parliament rejected a draft bill on the country's 30 billion dinar ($108 billion) development plan as opposition deputies accused the government of failing to make progress on major investments envisaged.

-The plan, spread over four years until 2014, provides for a series of huge infrastructure projects including a new airport terminal, new oil refinery and hospitals and is aimed at diversifying the economy and attracting foreign investment.

-Details must be voted on each year and in April parliamentarians turned down the part of the plan for the 2012-2013 fiscal year.
+Emir Sheikh Sabah al-Ahmad Al-Sabah, who has the final say in political matters, blocked the bids, according to MPs.

+The political infighting has threatened the timetable of a 30 billion dinar ($107 billion) development plan, which includes infrastructure projects intended to draw in foreign investment.

-(Additional reporting by Ahmed Hagagy in Kuwait and Rania El Gamal in Dubai; Editing by Mark Heinrich)
+(Additional reporting by Ahmed Hagagy in Kuwait and Rania El Gamal in Dubai; Editing by Stephen Powell)

 ISTANBUL Turkish police detained 26 people over a car bomb attack in the south-eastern town of Viransehir, Interior Minister Suleyman Soylu said on Saturday.